EgoBrain: Synergizing Minds and Eyes For Human Action Understanding: Experimental Results

 As for the EEG modality, the model achieves relatively low yet significantly better performance than chance level for both settings.
 While EEG data contains certain cognitive information, its relatively low sampling rate and limited feature dimensionality restrict its effectiveness in complex real-world scenarios applied individually.

-\textbf{Multmodal Comparison:} As shown in Tab.~\ref{tab:exp}, fusing EEG with visual inputs boosts most of the accuracies by a significant margin.
-Specifically, on the most difficult cross-scene setting, Brain-TIM with both modalities as inputs yields a 3.30\% absolute improvement over the vision-only baseline on the 29-class action recognition task.
-This performance gain answers \textbf{RQ1} and highlights the semantic complementarity between the two modalities: while the visual stream captures external manifestations of action, EEG encodes neural signatures of motor intention and implicit knowledge that are not observable from eyes alone.
+\textbf{Multmodal Comparison:} As shown in Tab.~\ref{tab:exp}, fusing EEG with visual inputs boosts accuracies across both evaluation protocols.
+Under the cross-subject only setting, the vision-only baseline achieves 78.44\% Top-1 accuracy for action classification, while Brain-TIM reaches 80.16\%, giving a 1.72\% improvement.
+Specifically, under the most difficult cross-scene setting, the vision-only baseline achieves 63.40\% Top-1 accuracy for action classification, while Brain-TIM with both modalities reaches 66.70\%, yielding a 3.30\% absolute improvement on the 29-class task.
+This performance gain answers \textbf{RQ1} and further highlights the semantic complementarity between the two modalities: while the visual stream captures external manifestations of action, EEG encodes neural signatures of motor intention and implicit knowledge that are not observable from eyes alone.

+Importantly, the performance gains of EEG are not attributable to differences in model capacity, but rather to its unique cognitive value.
+Our EEG encoder is extremely lightweight, with only 5.8M parameters (approximately 1/52 of the visual backbone), yet it still delivers statistically significant improvements.
+This demonstrates that EEG provides indispensable complementary information in cases of visual ambiguity or occlusion, thereby rendering visual understanding more complete.